natiginfo/algo-and-data/src/content/part5.md

 ## Edge list

 Another way of saving a graph is to create an *edge list*, which contains all the edges in the graph.
-In C#, we caon create a list
+In C#, we can create a list

 ```cpp
 List<Edge> edges = new List<Edge>();